Working with Ayahuasca

 CEREMONY BASED IN THE SHIPIBO TRADITION

 As ayahuasca spreads around the world there are many people offering ceremony from traditional lineages to neo-shamanic styles incorporating other traditions and practices.
 We work strictly in the Shipibo tradition, honoring the lineage and ceremony practices handed down by our maestros.
 In the Shipibo tradition the healers are known as onanya, which translates to “one who knows."
 This tradition requires that those serving medicine have apprenticed for many years and have been given permission by their teacher after careful evaluation their work.
 For more information about the medicine of the Shipibo people please click here.
+Ceremonies held at Mana Rao will be run by Felix and those held at Mexa Nete are run by our teacher Soi and his family.

 TENANTS OF THE SHIPIBO SYSTEM